soundpress/RulesOfNYC/docs/c06/index.rst

    10. Information including the Project's location within the property, footprint dimensions, stormwater flow directions, and proposed materials;

-   11. A record of the connection of the building or site to the sewer, if available, or the application or proposal for site connection for new construction; and
+   11. A record of the connection of the building or site to the sewer, if available; and

-   12. A proposed maintenance plan that details maintenance tasks and activities for the useful life of the project, and a statement of how the Grantee would pay for these activities (note that maintenance costs are not eligible for Grant funding).
+   12. A proposed maintenance plan that details maintenance tasks and activities for the useful life of the Project, and a statement of how the Grantee would pay for these activities (note that maintenance costs are not eligible for Grant funding).

 (e) Relevant additional information should be included if applicable, such as: